Many high schools offer High School Adult Diploma Programs for adults over 21 with highly flexible methods.

 Contact your local community college and talk with a counselor or teacher-adviser to determine which option fits your lifestyle and your short-term and long-term goals.

-Whether you just missed out on graduation last year or 50 years ago, it is never too late or too early to get your high school diploma or equivalency.
+Regardless of whether you just missed out on graduation last year or 50 years ago, it is never too late or too early to get your high school diploma or equivalency.

-How to choose Adult High School
+How To Choose An Adult High School

 So, yes, you may feel nervous or anxious about making the final decision.
 Relax and enjoy the experience.
 You should feel excited about your options and the amazing four years that lie ahead.

 - Visit the schools you are considering.
 If you have already visited once, consider going back.
 Visiting the school with the perspective of an admitted student may cause you to look at it in a whole new way.
 Not to mention, college campuses can change a lot from year to year.
-When you visit the school be sure to talk to students on campus, visit a class in session, and stop and sit for 30 minutes at a busy place on campus.
+When you visit the school, be sure to talk to students on campus, visit a class in session, and stop and sit for 30 minutes at a busy place on campus.

 - Talk to your friends, your parents, and your counselor.
-You will be the one ultimately making the decision but sometimes it can help to hear other people’s opinions.
+You will be the one ultimately making the decision, but sometimes it can help to hear other people’s opinions.
 They may bring up points you hadn’t considered.

 - Consider if the school is a social fit.
 How do you feel about the location?
 Are you close enough to home?
 How is the student body?
 Is there enough diversity?
 A balanced social scene?
-Do they offer a range of extra curricula?
+Do they offer a range of extra-curricular activities?
 Do you feel comfortable with the surrounding city or town?
 If you are going out of state, is there a convenient airport for trips home?